7 min read

 Before you start buying up large, you need to decide on your risk tolerance, your investment goals and your time horizon.
 Once you’ve got that nailed down you can look at what percentage of your portfolio you’d like to allocate to each asset class such as stocks, property, bonds, cash etc, so that it fits with your investment goals.

-If this sounds like a lot of work, or if you’re just starting out on your investing journey, a way to get some diversity instantly is by investing in Exchange-traded funds (ETFs).
+If this sounds like a lot of work, or if you’re just starting out on your investing journey, a way to get some diversity instantly is by investing in exchange-traded funds (ETFs).
 ETFs are like baskets filled with different investments, such as shares and bonds.
 If you invest in an ETF, you buy a share of the whole container (basket) and own a tiny slice of every investment contained within it.
-ETFs can be thematic or specific to an industry, so keep this in mind if you’re looking for more than just diversity within a sector.
+ETFs can be thematic - such as cloud computing, clean energy, or gaming - or specific to an industry - such as healthcare or entertainment.
+Keep this in mind if you’re looking for more than just diversity within a sector.

 Examples of portfolio diversification

 Remember, choosing how to diversify your investments depends on your individual circumstances, risk tolerance and investment goals.
-Examples of portfolio diversification can be found everywhere; if you’re an NZ tax payer, think about when you selected your Kiwisaver fund.
+Examples of portfolio diversification can be found everywhere; if you’re a New Zealand tax payer, think about when you selected your KiwiSaver fund.
 Most providers have options or ‘risk profiles’ that look something like this;

 • Defensive